johannesnelson/johannesnelson.github.io/_projects/PPC_data_analysis_pipeline.md

 Along with getting the data out, however, I had to parse out how Kobo's internal labels mapped onto actual project parameters to give fields clear names for human eyes.
 The forms to collect data had gone through many iterations/versions during deployment, which created some abberant tables and fields that also needed to be handled.
-In addition to this, I had to read and understand the monitoring protocol extensively in order to initiate variables that would later be essential in computing the key indicators.
+In addition to this, I had to read and understand the actual tree monitoring protocol extensively in order to initiate variables that would later be essential in computing the key indicators.
-Translating this understanding of what was happening on the ground to how this should look on the screen made up a major part of this script.
+Translating this understanding of what was happening on the ground--the science behind the data collection and monitoring effort--to how this should be reflected on the screen in the pipeline made up a major part of this script.

 The result was the complete dataset with clear labels, many added fields, reshaped and reorganized for further processing.
 The data was saved in a preset directory strucutre to the user's disk, where subsequent scripts would locate and